NSHipster/articles/2014-04-14-xcode-plugins.md

 ![BBUFullIssueNavigator](http://nshipster.s3.amazonaws.com/bbufullissuenavigator.png)

 An annoyance going back to Xcode 4 has been the truncation of items in the Issues Navigator.
-Never again be frustrated by suprise ellipses when compiler warnings were just starting to get interesting, with  [BBUFullIssueNavigator](https://github.com/neonichu/BBUFullIssueNavigator).
+Never again be frustrated by surprise ellipses when compiler warnings were just starting to get interesting, with  [BBUFullIssueNavigator](https://github.com/neonichu/BBUFullIssueNavigator).

 ### Dismiss Debugging Console When Typing